allebone/help.omni.af.mil/docs/PEX/Training.md

 6. If the BOI takes longer than one day to complete, change the \# Days to the correct number.

 7. Tasks are sub-components of the BOIs.
-While stil in the BOI Details, add tasks by selecting the Tasks ta2.
+While stil in the BOI Details, add tasks by selecting the Tasks tab.
 Search from your master task file using either the Task Code or the   Task Name and select GO.
 Select the tasks you would like to use by moving them into the Tasks Canvas.
 If you do not have tasks in your master list, you can also add tasks by selecting Create New Task

     in the BOI Details.
 Right-Click on the Create New Task Canvas and left click on the Create New Task.
 Be sure to give your tasks a unique identifier for the task code, but maintain consistency with the naming scheme for all tasks in the course.